Home

 Making the Schedule Work for Different Ages

 For very young children, that long stretch between weekends can feel like forever.
-They thrive on frequent, consistent contact to build a secure bond with both parents.
-In fact, research shows that shared parenting is quite common even for the little ones, with about 7.0% of one-year-olds having frequent overnight stays with their dad.
-You can read more in this study on shared parenting for young children.
+Research shows that about 7.0% of one-year-olds have frequent overnight stays with their dad.

-• Social Life Clashes: A rigid schedule will inevitably clash with a teen’s social plans, and that’s a recipe for frustration.
-Acknowledge that the Friday night football game or their best friend's birthday party is a huge deal to them.
+• Social Life Clashes: A rigid schedule will inevitably clash with a teen's social plans.

 Solving Common Problems Before They Start

-The best defense here is a good offense.
-Your parenting plan should spell out exactly how you’ll both decide on and pay for extracurriculars.
-Getting on the same page before anyone commits is key.
+Your parenting plan should spell out exactly how you'll both decide on and pay for extracurriculars.

 Common Questions, Answered